the-faisalahmed/Optimization/README.md

 ![](https://github.com/the-faisalahmed/Optimization/blob/main/Tower%20of%20Hanoi_gif.gif)

 The Tower of Hanoi is a classic mathematical puzzle that involves three rods and a number of disks of different sizes that can slide onto any rod.
 The puzzle starts with $n$ number of disks stacked in ascending order of size on one rod, the largest disk at the bottom and the smallest at the top.
-The objective is to move the entire stack to another rod, obeying the following rules:
+The objective is to move the entire stack to the last rod, obeying the following rules:

 1. Only one disk can be moved at a time: You can only take the top disk from any stack and place it on top of another stack or on an empty rod.
 2. A disk can only be placed on top of a larger disk: You cannot place a larger disk on top of a smaller disk.